 Final Additional Bonus (FAB) is the second type of bonus declared by LIC.
 FAB is a one-time payment and paid only to those policyholders who have a policy of longer duration, and have paid premiums for the complete tenure.
 Policies having Guaranteed Additions are not eligible for FAB.

-Given below is an indicative list Final Additional Bonus.
+Given below is an indicative list of Final Additional Bonus.

 #3.
 Loyalty Additions

-Loyalty Addition is a non-guaranteed bonus which is given as an appreciation of being a long-term loyal customer of LIC.
+Loyalty Addition is a non-guaranteed bonus that is given as an appreciation of being a long-term loyal customer of LIC.
 Loyalty Addition is also declared per thousand of sum assured.

 #4.
 Guaranteed Additions (GA)

-Some of the LIC Policies offer Guaranteed Additions which means that policyholder will get an assured amount of sum for a specific period.
+Some of the LIC Policies offer Guaranteed Additions which means that policyholders will get an assured amount of sum for a specific period.

 Similar to other bonuses, you get it at the time of maturity or claim.